OSVR/OSVR-JSON-Schemas/doc/display_descriptor_schema_v1/Structure of JSON descriptor file for HMDs.md

 ```

 The `resolutions` array shows the available resolutions supported by the HMD.
 Some HMDs support multiple resolutions as well as multiple display modes.
-The first resolution in the array is the preferred resolution.
+The first resolution in the array is the preferred resolution, and some parsers may only be able to handle a single resolution in the array.
 The fields are as follows (see below for examples):

-- `width`: horizontal size, in pixels, of entire video signal
+- `width`: horizontal size, in pixels, of a video input
-- `height`: vertical size, in pixels, of entire video signal
+- `height`: vertical size, in pixels, of a video input
 - `video_inputs`: number of distinct inputs that the HMD has.
 Some HMDs have 2 separate inputs, one for each eye.
-If a single input is used in side-by-side mode, width and height show the entire width and height of both sides combined.
+If a single input is used in side-by-side mode, `width` and `height` show the entire width and height of both sides combined.
 - `display_mode`: can be `full_screen`, `horz_side_by_side`, or `vertical_side_by_side`.
 Here are examples:

 Horizontal side-by-side: